 Leavitt — his students call him Dale — is in his element here.
 He produces a plastic container of what looks like dog food pellets — Purina Fish Chow, actually — and happily leads me over to an unnervingly rickety plank onto a metal walkway over the pond.
 Weathered boards delineate the 15 6-by-8-foot mesh-sided fish pens.

-“It’s very impressive to see them feed!”
+The 15 6-by-8-foot fish pens are stocked with juvenile largemouth bass.“It’s very impressive to see them feed!”
 Leavitt promises, sprinkling pellets into a pen.
 Soon the surface roils with activity: 6-inch juvenile largemouth bass, voracious eaters, which, by fall, will grow into 14-inch, one-and-a-quarter-pounders.
 Each pen is a module that can be lifted out with a backhoe.
 The mature fish will be sold at Boston’s live seafood markets or over-wintered for pond stocking this coming spring.

 Each pen can comfortably hold 100 bass, though some aren’t yet filled.
 Soon three of Leavitt’s assistants drive up with more fish in plastic tanks.
 Leavitt bought the bass as 2-inch hatchlings from a Delaware hatchery last winter; he and his students raised them to their current size in a Roger Williams University laboratory.

 Matt Griffin, who works on shellfish restoration at the lab, dons rubber boots and waterproof coveralls so he can stand in the waist-deep pens.
 Joel Lashomb, a rising junior and marine biology major at Roger Williams, and Danne Elefante, a recent graduate, move the fish from tanks to pens with a net.